Xanax Addiction Treatment

 - Experiencing negative social, personal and career consequences because of Xanax abuse

 Consider Xanax treatment if you can relate to any of the above signs.

 Xanax Addiction Diagnosis

-Under the current guidelines established by the American Psychiatric Association, doctors in the U.S. don’t directly diagnose Xanax addiction.
-Instead, they diagnose sedative, hypnotic or anxiolytic use disorder, which encompasses both Xanax addiction and non-addicted Xanax abuse.
-At bare minimum, before receiving a diagnosis for this disorder, a person must have at least two or three symptoms that indicate serious problems with the use of Xanax.
-Severely affected users may have as many as 11 separate symptoms of problematic Xanax intake.
-Doctors note the severity of each patient’s condition when making their diagnoses.
+Under the guidelines established by the American Psychiatric Association, doctors in the U.S. diagnose a Xanax addiction as a sedative, hypnotic or anxiolytic use disorder.
+This encompasses both Xanax addiction and non-addictive Xanax abuse.
+Substance abusers must exhibit at least two or three symptoms to indicate serious problems with Xanax use.
+Severely affected users may experience as many as 11 different symptoms of problematic use.
+Doctors note the severity of each individual’s condition when making their diagnosis and residential treatment plan.

-At Promises, our clinicians will create a personalized treatment plan that addresses the physical and psychological components of Xanax abuse.
-You’ll learn healthy ways to cope with life’s stressors and get expert help managing the underlying contributing factors of your addiction like mental health issues, trauma and relationship problems.
-Contact us today for a free, confidential consultation: 844-876-5568.
+At Promises treatment center, we create personalized treatment plans that address the physical and psychological aspects of Xanax addiction.
+We offer medical detox to ease symptoms of Xanax withdrawal and proven approaches like cognitive behavioral therapy.
+You’ll learn healthy ways to cope with life’s stressors and manage the contributing factors of addiction, including mental health issues, trauma and relationship problems.

 To learn more about Xanax Addiction Treatment, call 844-876-5568